bajamircea/bajamircea.github.io/_posts/2017-10-09-counting-bits-in-groups.markdown

 </pre>

 So now we mask alternating two bit groups to create four bit groups (double the size) and align them.
-Again the starting half lenght of the new group is zero.
+Again the starting half length of the new group is zero.

 <pre>
 x & m2 // m2 is 00110011...